LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 more about the different ways to stop a script in Crappy in :ref:`a later section <tutorials/getting_started:3. properly stopping a script>`.

-**You now know learned the very basics of writing scripts for Crappy** !
 You can :download:`download this first example
 </downloads/getting_started/crappy_syntax.py>` to run it locally on your
 computer.
-This second section of the tutorials was only a brief introduction, there's still much more to learn in the following sections !
+Continue with the following sections to configure the Blocks used in this script.

 2. The most used Blocks
 -----------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-In this third section, you will **learn how to handle the most used Blocks of** **Crappy**.
-These Blocks are all essential, and you'll come across at least one of them in most scripts.
-For an extensive list of all the implemented Blocks, refer to the :ref:`Current functionalities <features:current functionalities>` section of the documentation.
+This section introduces commonly used Crappy Blocks.
+A typical script contains at least one of them.
+For a list of all implemented Blocks, refer to the :ref:`Current functionalities <features:current functionalities>` section of the documentation.

 2.a.
 The Generator Block and its Paths
 ++++++++++++++++++++++++++++++++++++++

 Let's start this tour of the most used Blocks with the :ref:`Generator <crappy_docs/blocks:generator>`.
-It allows to **generate a signal according to a pre-defined pattern**, and to send it to downstream Blocks.
+It generates a signal according to a predefined pattern and sends it to downstream Blocks.
 It is mostly used for generating commands when driving actuators or motors, but has actually many more possible applications (trigger generation, target value for a PID, etc.).
 In the previous section, the presented example already contained an instance of the Generator Block.
-So let's take a closer look at it :
+So let's take a closer look at it:

 .. literalinclude:: /downloads/getting_started/crappy_syntax.py
    :language: python